mskian/san-cricket/readme.txt

 1. Go to Plugins > Add New Plugin*, search for **San Cricket** and click "*Install now*"
 2. Alternative method, download the plugin and Upload the San Cricket folder to the /wp-content/plugins/directory
 3. Activate the plugin
-4. Now go to WordPress Dashboard -> Settings -> Plugin settings page.
+4. Now go to WordPress Dashboard -> Settings -> Plugin settings page
-5. Enter your API Key and Start Displaying the Live Cricket Score
+5. Enter Live Match URL and Start Displaying the Live Cricket Score
 6. That's it

 == Frequently Asked Questions ==

-= Where can I Get the Plugin API Key? =

-Just Fill the Form & Get API Key - Form Link Attached in the Plugin Option Panel

 = Score data are Accurate and Real-time? =

-Yes 100% Accurate - Our API is cached for 1min.
-Reload the page Every 1min to View Live data.
+Yes 100% Accurate - Real-time just Refresh the Page.

 == Screenshots ==

 1. Plugin Setting Page
 2. Add shortcode
-3. San Cricket on post
+3. Live Cricket Score

 == Changelog ==